BookerLoL/LearnConceptsInJava/src/main/java/bestpractices/readme.md

 - Avoid displaying the exact error cause to your users unless they can do something to fix it.

 ## Code Review
+- Pair Programming / Code Reviewing someones code
   - Have person sitting down to review code
     - give suggestions and see what they think
-    - "what do you think fo extracting this part into a separate function?"
+      - "what do you think of extracting this part into a separate function?"
-- Before commiting changes, **revert all improvements and them make those changes themselves**
+  - Before committing changes, **revert all improvements and make the person make those changes themselves**
     - **So they learn to do it themselves**
-- It's fine to allow flawed code to pass reviews
+- It's fine to allow minor flawed code to pass reviews
-  - encourage people to do their best and make conscious decisions
+  - Encourage people to do their best and make conscious decisions
+    - Being overly critical on small things even with good intentions lead to people disliking your comments
   - Look for **their best designs**
-  - **if obvious error or bug**, fix it and explain problem
+  - **If obvious error or bug**, fix it and explain problem
-  - **If design changes elaborate**, use code style above
+  - **If design changes then elaborate as to why/what it does/etc**
   - If subtle / nuanced coding practices, **leave it your way**
-    - don't argue over small semantics
+    - Don't argue over small semantics
 - **Not all design flaws grow into real issues**
+  - Some parts of the system does not need to be perfect due to their usage and scope
 - Learn, don't blame
-  - **Be vareful with words, tones, and attitude you have in reviews**
+  - **Be careful with words, tones, and attitude you have in reviews**
   - Put effort into understanding the chosen solution, big picture
     - **Don't aim for apparent flaws and bugs**
 - Senior needs to learn **kindness, empathy, and teaching**
 - Consider team meeting if some issues arise in multiple code reviews
+  - If style is an issue, perhaps use a code formatter / linter that team agrees on
 - If inexperienced / unsure / poor day
   - Use more 'guided' teaching method and gently walk them through the significant issues, correcting and deeply explaining each one
 - Help the reviewer, If more experienced, must mind their time